weni-ai/ia-platform-frontend/README.md

     <img alt="License" src="https://img.shields.io/badge/license-AGLP%203.0-yellow"></a>
 </p>

-# Bothub Webapp
+# Weni - Artificial Intelligence

 ![bothub IMG](https://i.imgur.com/CJU75RB.png)

 ## What's here

-This repo is the Front-end repo for all Bothub-related projects.
-It hosts the documentation and other misc. resources for Bothub.
+This repo is the Front-end repo for all Weni - Artificial Intelligence-related projects.
+It hosts the documentation and other misc. resources for  Weni - Artificial Intelligence.
 Code for other projects, like the [Engine](https://github.com/bothub-it/bothub-engine), [NLP Worker](https://github.com/bothub-it/bothub-nlp), [NLP API](https://github.com/bothub-it/bothub-nlp-api) and [NLP On Demand](https://github.com/bothub-it/bothub-nlp-on-demand), are hosted in other repositories.

 ##  Contents